• Tue. Jan 6th, 2026

 A REFRESHING DESSERT

-The word ‘Glyko’ translates to ‘sweet’, and this describes the age-old traditional sweet preserve perfectly.
-This versatile spoon sweet is made from various fruits, nuts, and vegetables that are all cooked and then preserved in syrup.
-Most Cypriot households offer the delicacy to guests or visitors, and it is available in many traditional coffee shops and restaurants across the island.
-The dessert of choice, for many Cypriots, is available all year round.
-Whilst this dessert is often used to enhance creamy Greek yoghurt or ice cream, most enjoy it on its own with a Cyprus coffee or ice-cold water.
+The word ‘Glyko’ translates to ‘sweet’ in Greek, and it describes the age-old traditional sweet preserve perfectly.
+Often described as a versatile Cypriot spoon sweet, it is made from various fruits, nuts, and vegetables that are all cooked and then preserved using syrup.
+The Cypriot dessert of choice is often served in traditional coffee shops and restaurants across the island.
+Most Cypriot households also offer a homemade version to almost all guests or visitors.
+Available all year round, most enjoy it on its own with a Cyprus coffee or ice-cold water.
+It is also used to enhance creamy Greek yoghurt or ice cream.

 MAKING GLYKO

 Although the process of actually making the spoon sweet is relatively easy, its method of preparation remains crucial.
-Essentially, the process of preparation is similar to that of CYPRUS MARMALADE, except that in this case, the main ingredient remains whole.
+Its process of creation is similar to that of CYPRUS MARMALADEThe main ingredient in this case, however, remains whole.
 Pickling lime, dissolved in water, is used to make the main ingredient crunchier.
-The fruit, nuts or vegetables of choice are left to rest for at least two hours after being thoroughly soaked in this solution.
-They are then thoroughly washed and added to a sugar and water syrup solution.
-The whole mixture is then left to simmer for several hours until a preserve is created.
+The main ingredient is then left to rest for at least two hours after being thoroughly soaked in this solution.
+It is then thoroughly washed and added to a sugar and water syrup solution.
+The whole mixture is then left to simmer for several hours to form a preserve.
 The addition of lemon juice stops the sugar in the solution from crystallising and ensures that the main ingredient maintains its original colour.
-Additional spices such as cinnamon or cloves are often added to some of these preserves for extra flavour.
+Additional spices such as cinnamon or cloves are often added to some of these preserves to enhance flavours.

 FRUIT, NUT OR VEGETABLE

-Today, there are many varieties of the spoon sweet, each with its own characteristics and unique taste..
+Today, there is a wide variety of spoon sweets available.
+Each has its own characteristics and unique taste.
 Some of the most popular versions include the rind of some fruits and vegetables or nuts that include the shell.
 The idea behind this was to use every part of the main ingredient, leaving nothing to waste.
-Popular versions of Glyko are bitter orange, fig, lemon, watermelon, walnut and cherry.
+Today, popular versions of Glyko come in the form of bitter orange, fig, lemon, watermelon, walnut and cherry.

 A HOMEMADE FAVOURITE